scala/docs.scala-lang/contribute/guide.md

 This is the impatient developer's checklist for the steps to submit a bug-fix pull request to the Scala project.
 For more information, description and justification for the steps, follow the links in that step.
 Further specific instructions for the release of Scala you are targeting can be found in the `CONTRIBUTING.md` file for that [github branch](https://github.com/scala/scala)

-1. [Select a bug to fix from JIRA](/contribute/#community-tickets), or if you found the bug yourself and want to fix it, [create a JIRA issue](/contribute/bug-reporting-guide.html) (but please
+1. [Select a bug to fix from GitHub](/contribute/#community-tickets), or if you found the bug yourself and want to fix it, [create a GitHub issue](/contribute/bug-reporting-guide.html) (but please
 [make sure it's not a duplicate](/contribute/bug-reporting-guide.html#reporting-confirmed-bugs-is-a-sin)).
 2. Optional ([but recommended](/contribute/scala-internals/#why-its-a-good-idea)), announce your intention to work on the bug on [Scala Contributors](https://contributors.scala-lang.org/).
 After all, don't you want to work on a team with
 [these friendly people](/contribute/hacker-guide.html#1-connect) - it's one of the perks of contributing.
 3. [Fork the Scala repository](/contribute/hacker-guide.html#fork) and clone your fork (if you haven't already).
-4. [Create a feature branch](/contribute/hacker-guide.html#branch) to work on: use the branch name `issue/NNNN` where NNNN is the JIRA issue number.
+4. [Create a feature branch](/contribute/hacker-guide.html#branch) to work on: use the branch name `issue/NNNN` where NNNN is the GitHub issue number.
 5. [Fix the bug, or implement the new small feature](/contribute/hacker-guide.html#implement), include new tests (yes, for bug fixes too).
 6. [Test, rinse](/contribute/hacker-guide.html#test) and [test some more](/contribute/partest-guide/) until [all the tests pass](/contribute/hacker-guide.html#verify).
 7. [Commit your changes](/contribute/hacker-guide.html#commit) to your feature branch in your fork.
 Please choose your commit message based on the [Git Hygiene](https://github.com/scala/scala#user-content-git-hygiene) section of the Scala project README.